flatsurf/exact-real/doc/manual/cxx_overview.rst

     exactreal::RationalField Q;

-We fix our generators, one is a :cpp:member:`random real number
+We fix our generators, one is a :cpp:func:`random real number
 <exactreal::RealNumber::random>` in the interval (0, 1).

 .. code-block:: cpp